 Gabriela received her B.B.A from the University of Notre Dame in Finance.
 She has been awarded Galileo Master Certifications in Electric Vehicles and Renewable Energy Market Trends & Finance.

-Shyrah Kum serves as the Equal Access Advocate at DC Green Bank, where she is responsible for aligning processes, developing training, and designing outreach to ensure that DC Green Bank is a leader in implementing best practices for diversity, equity, and inclusion (DEI).
+Shyrah Kum serves as the Community Outreach & Development Manager at DC Green Bank, where she is responsible for aligning processes, developing training, and designing outreach to ensure that DC Green Bank is a leader in implementing best practices for diversity, equity, and inclusion (DEI).
 Shyrah’s background includes roles in program coordination, diversity recruitment, and human capital.
 Previously, Shyrah served as a Development Manager in Human Resources and Deployment at Pricewaterhouse Coopers, an Assistant Director for Undergraduate Admissions and Recruitment at Virginia Tech, and Program Coordinator at George Mason University and George Washington University.

 Shyrah holds a M.Ed. in Higher Education Administration from Old Dominion University and a B.A. in History from Virginia Tech.